g3i/lxHive/README.md

 ```

+#### Notes:
-* Note: As an administrator you should first create a new user and authentication token for yourself and assign the *super* role to it.
+* As an administrator you should first create a new user and authentication token for yourself and assign the *super* role to it.

 ## Documentation